Toilet Installation In 6 Simple Steps

 The next step will involve inserting the long brass closet bolts into the flange collar’s slots.
 Make sure you have a brass washer over each bolt.
 Press the wax ring gingerly, flat side down over the flange.

-Lift the toilet bowl gently over the flange, aligning the holes to its base with the closet bolts, lowering the base onto the ring.
+Lift the toilet bowl gently over the flange, aligning the holes to its base with the closet bolts, and lowering the base onto the ring.
 Press the bowl gently down on the wax ring, without rocking or twisting, until the bowl’s base is resting on the floor.
 If the floor isn’t even, be sure to shim the toilet with washers.

 Place a nylon washer over the bolts and then hand twist the nuts over them.
 Tighten with a wrench a quarter at a time and stop when the twisting meets resistance.
 You want to make sure you don’t over-tighten the nuts, as it will cause cracking.
 Trim the closet bolts at a point two threads above the nut and snap the plastic bolt covers into place.